ushahidi/SMSSync/CONTRIBUTING.md

 ## Development

-If you would like to contribute code to Ushahidi Android app you can do so by forking the [repository][1] and sending a pull request.
+If you would like to contribute code to SMSSync you can do so by forking the [repository][1] and sending a pull request.
 We will review your code.
 If everything with the pull request looks good, we will humbly merge your changes.

 ### Branch structure

 The repository is made up of three main branches: **master (stable)**, **develop (ustable)** and **release (quite stable and a temporary branch)**.

-* **master** has the latest stable code, it's tags are released as [Ushahidi Android][1] on the Google playstore.
+* **master** has the latest stable code, it's tags are released as [SMSSync][1] on the Google playstore.
 * **develop** has the latest unstable code.
 It's codes are merge into master.
 * **release** is a branch of develop after feature freeze. mainly for fine tuning and testing to get the code stable for a release.
 The changes made here are finally merged into develop then develop is merged into master branch.
 After which a version tag is created for a release.